unterrichtdaniel/clariad/docs/user_stories/01_mcp_interface/US-001-mcp-server-implementation.md

 ## Definition of Ready Checklist

 - [x] MCP protocol documentation has been reviewed
-- [x] Connection requirements are clearly defined
+- [x] Claude Desktop configuration requirements are clear
-- [x] Message format specifications are available
+- [x] Tool registration process is understood
+- [x] Communication protocol (stdio) is established
 - [x] Error handling requirements are specified
-- [x] Performance expectations are documented

 ## Technical Notes

-This user story requires understanding the Model-Client Protocol (MCP) specifications and implementing a server that can route requests to the appropriate agents in the Clariad ecosystem.
-The MCP server will need to handle streaming responses and maintain conversation state across multiple interactions.
+This user story requires implementing a Model Context Protocol (MCP) server that can register with Claude Desktop and expose Clariad's specialized agents as tools.
+The server will communicate with Claude Desktop via standard input/output (stdio) and follow the MCP protocol specifications for tool invocation and result handling.
+Instead of using direct API connections to LLM providers, Clariad will leverage Claude Desktop's existing LLM connection.

 ## Related Architecture Elements

 - ADR-004: MCP Protocol Integration
+- ADR-011: Claude Desktop LLM Integration
 - MCP Interface Layer in the system architecture

 ---